cljdoc/cljdoc/doc/isolation.md

 - This may work especially well in the beginning when we only operate on a few selected projects.
 - We should look into how Juho did this kind of stuff for CLJSJS

+CircleCI provides [an API to trigger jobs](https://circleci.com/docs/2.0/api-job-trigger/).
+I imagine we could use that quite easily.

 ##### Open Questions with CircleCI

 - How do we trigger new builds and influence what jar is analysed?